Alluxio/alluxio/docs/en/operation/Metrics-System.md

 Next the Alluxio configuration file must be set up.
 This sends the Alluxio metrics to the monitoring software.
 In `./${ALLUXIO_HOME}/conf/metrics.properties` open `metrics.properties` or create the file if it doesn't exist.
-Once open if using Prometheus type :
+Once open if using Prometheus type:

 ```
 metrics.sink.PrometheusMetricsServlet.path=/metrics/prometheus